1101hirokin/gnjo-js/README.md

 const alpha = rgba.alpha // .8

-// ... and you can create new RGBA object import * as Gnjo from 'gnjo-js' const myRgba = new Gnjo.RGBASpace(128, 128, 128, .8)
+// ... and you can create new RGBA object import * as Gnjo from 'gnjo' const myRgba = new Gnjo.RGBASpace(128, 128, 128, .8)
 ```